jasonmtroos/gentleHMC/README.md

 # gentleHMC

 This repository contains materials that appeared in the EMAC 2018 Quantitative Marketing SIG:
 A Gentle Introduction to Estimation Bayesian Models Using Stan.

+The code is organized into an R package, but we haven't tested whether it works as such.
-You can browse the repository or install it as an R package:
+To install the code as an R package, do the following:

 ```{r}
 # install.packages('devtools')